compi-migui/tfg-doc/src/md/50_methodology.md

 It is reasonable to expect the classifiers to do at least slightly worse, as data leakage usually leads to overly optimistic results.
 We shall see if reality agrees with this expectation or if it rudely subverts it.

 **TODO: Also talk about code stuff.
 How did we actually implement the new workflow?
 Mention [sklearn pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) and all that good stuff.**

-**TODO: total number of tests isn't actually I times J because there's more of the healthy class. gotta go through and fix all the equations lol. maybe just call it N or some other letter**